• Skip to primary navigation

 • On a lightly floured work surface, dump out the shaggy dough.
 Using a bench scraper, fold and press the dough at least 6-8 times, eventually shaping the mixture into a rough rectangle about 1/2" (12mm) thick.
 Use the heal of your hand to press the dough away from you, smearing the dough between your hand and work surface.
 Do this in three increments working from one end of the rectangle to the other.
 Use a bench scraper to gather the dough once again and shape into a rectangle.
 Fold and press the dough over and on top of its self 7-8 more times.
 This helps to hydrate the dough and build flaky layers.

-FOR A GALETTE: The dough is now ready for making a galette or pressing on to make a par baked pie crust.
+Ready For: The dough is now ready for making a galette, to use in your favorite pie recipe or continue on to make a par baked pie crust.

 To Roll Out The Dough:

-• Lightly spay the pan with pan spray, bottom and sides.
+• Lightly spay the pan with pan spray, bottom, sides and rim.

 • Lower the oven temperature to 350F (180F) and place the pie in the oven.
 Bake for 25 minutes, rotating the pan 1/2 way through baking.
-Remove the crust from the oven, carefully remove the beans or pie weights and parchment and return the crust to the oven for an additional 5 minutes.
+Remove the partially baked crust from the oven, carefully remove the beans or pie weights and parchment and return the crust to the oven for an additional 5-8 minutes or until the edges are lightly browned, and the bottom of the crust is somewhat transparent and lightly golden.
+If there are any shiny patches, pop the crust back in the oven for a few more minutes.

-• Cool, then use for a custard pie such as pecan, quiche or lemon meringue among others, following the directions for the pie recipe.
+• Cool, then use for a pie that will be filled and baked again such as pecan, quiche or pumpkin among others, following the directions for the pie recipe.

 Making a Double Crust Pie:

 • Before refrigerating the bottom crust, fill it with your pie filling, cover it and place it in the refrigerator.
-While the bottom crust is in the refrigerator resting, roll out the top crust in the same fashion as the bottom, rolling to 1/8" (3mm) thick and the diameter to about 1/2" beyond the top of the pie pan.
+While the bottom crust is in the refrigerator resting, roll out the top crust in the same fashion as the bottom, rolling to 1/8 inch (3mm) thick and the diameter to about 1/2 inch beyond the top of the pie pan.

 • Roll the dough over and onto your rolling pin to transfer the dough to cover the contents of the pie.
 Trim as needed to match the top crust with the bottom crust and crimp with a fork or flute with fingers to seal in the contents.
 Use a pairing knife to make about five or six steam vents in the center of the crust.